 Advantage: Authentication

 As mentioned earlier, SFTP can use either a user ID and password or an SSH key (or both) for authentication and access control.
-Unlike FTP, all authentication data is encrypted.
+Unlike FTP, all authentication data using this SSH connection is encrypted.

 Disadvantage: Complexity